 Wintershall in the United Kingdom

-They include operatorship of the Wingate platform, which started producing in 2011.
+These include the operatorship of the Wingate platform, which started producing in 2011.

 Natural gas production with Wingate